morispi/LEVIATHAN/README.md

 Running LEVIATHAN
 --------------

+1) Build LRez barcode index.

+Prior to running LEVIATHAN, the LRez barcode index of the BAM file has to be built.
+This can be done with the following command:

+`./LRez/bin/LRez index bam -p -b bamFile.bam -o barcodeIndex.bci`

+  - bamFile.bam:        BAM file to index.
+Warning: the associated .bai file must exist
+  - barcodeIndex.bci:   File where to store the LRez barcode index

+2) Run LEVIATHAN.

-To run LEVIATHAN, run the following command:
+Once the index is built, LEVIATHAN can then be run with the following command:

 `./bin/LEVIATHAN -b bamFile.bam -i barcodeIndex.bci -g genome.fasta -o output.vcf`

   - bamFile.bam:        BAM file to analyze.
 Warning: the associated .bai file must exist
-  - barcodeIndex.bci:   LRez barcode occurrence positions index of the BAM file
+  - barcodeIndex.bci:   LRez barcode index of the BAM file
-  - genome.fasta:       The reference genome in FASTA format
+  - genome.fasta:       Reference genome in FASTA format
   - output.vcf:         VCF file where to ouput the SVs

 ### Options